-- Date she signed up for a card
+- Date you signed up for the card

-- Date by which she needs to spend a certain amount to earn the sign-up bonus
+- Date by which you need to spend a certain amount to earn the sign-up bonus

-- Date of the 12-month point if and when an annual fee is charged
+- Date of the 12-month point for if and when an annual fee is charged

 It might sound tedious to keep track of all of this just to travel for free, but Johnson said that isn’t so.